Teriyaki Chicken Sandwich (照焼チキンサンド)

 Put the pan over low heat and let the fat in the skin slowly render out.
 This gently cooks the chicken while basting it, which keeps the chicken plump and juicy.
 It also gets rid of the rubbery texture of the skin while transforming it into a sponge that will soak up the flavors of the teriyaki sauce.

-Break the eggs into opposite sides of the pan and fold any stray flaps of egg over towards the center to give the eggs a shape that will fit neatly in your bun.
+Break the eggs into opposite sides of the pan and fold any stray flaps of egg over towards the center.
+This will give the eggs a shape that will fit neatly in your bun.
 When the egg whites are mostly cooked through, flip the egg over and fry the second side until the yolk reaches your desired doneness.
 I like my yolks runny, so I only give it a few seconds on the second side.
 I don't recommend preparing eggs sunny side up for sandwiches because the fragile yolk will rupture prematurely when covered with a bun.

 Add the sugar, soy sauce, and sake to the clean pan, and allow the mixture to boil until it has thickened to the consistency of maple syrup.
 As the teriyaki sauce thickens, the bubbles will get large and glossy, which is a good sign it's ready for the chicken to go back in.